The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 A 90-day reporting process is required for all non-immigrant visa holders in Thailand.

 There are several types of non-immigrant Thai visas.
-The popular types of such visas are used for business, education, retiring, getting married, and accompanying a family member.
+The popular types of such visas are used for business, education, retirement, getting married, and accompanying a family member.

-There is also a special long-term visa known as the Elite visa, which gives you 5-20 years in Thailand.
+There is also a special long-term visa known as the Privilege visa, which gives you 5-20 years in Thailand.

 Non-Immigrant Visa B (Business and Work)

-The non-immigrant visa B also referred to as business visa or working visa is for those who want to work or run a business in Thailand.
+The non-immigrant visa B, also referred to as a business visa or working visa, is for those who want to work or run a business in Thailand.

-This includes everyone who becomes employed by a company, teach in a school, become a sport coach, or open a company in Thailand.
+This includes everyone who becomes employed by a company, teach in a school, becomes a sports coach, or open a company in Thailand.

 Here are the requirements to apply for a non-immigrant visa B: